-With the Hakka MX Ibis introduces a smart, flexible and extremely versatile bike.
+With the introduction of Hakka MX in November '17, Ibis introduced a smart, flexible and extremely versatile bike.
 You can outfit it with 27.5 mountain bike wheels, where it’ll accept up to a 2.1” tire.
-In 700c mode, it’ll accommodate very nicely tires from 23c to over 40c.
+In 700c mode, it’ll very nicely accommodate tires from 23c to over 40c.

 With hydraulic brakes being so good on CX/road/gravel bikes now, coupled with the ability to run big-volume big-traction tires, this bike is a total blast on dirt (especially fast flowing singletrack).

 Here are a few of the reasons why the new Hakka MX is Ibis's most versatile bike.

 Each of these disciplines likely uses a different tire, and the Hakka plays nice with any of them.

 You can run any number of 700 x 40c tires for the ultra-plush Barcalounger style ride.
 We like this size tire for bikepacking and burlier terrain, or if you simply want to be prepared for whatever mother nature and the road less traveled wants to throw at you.
 Our standard tire if you're going for the 700c option is the Schwalbe G-One in a 700 x 40c size.